You can access the General Category of the preferences by first going tomenu item.

 - Undo Stack Size

-- This is the number of undo commands Krita remembers.
-You can set the value to 0 for unlimited undos.
+This is the number of undo commands Krita remembers.
+You can set the value to 0 for unlimited undo commands.

 - Hide splash screen on startup.